kingofings/ktbm-bugtracker/.github/ISSUE_TEMPLATE/bug_report.md

 **If applicable Demo (Server SourceTV demo Timestamp for example) or Video footage of the bug happening**

 **Additional context**
-Add any other context about the problem here.
+Add any other context about the problem here, like which server this happened on.